Additional needs at primary school

 Use the School Finder to find your local school or a support class in regular or special schools.

 In addition to special classes and special schools, the following services are available in all public schools:

 - students who experience difficulties in basic areas of learning and behaviour are supported through learning and support in their local school.

 - the integration funding support program is a targeted support program for eligible school aged students with confirmed disabilities enrolled in a regular class and attending on a full time basis.

 - itinerant support teachers provide support for students with hearing and/or vision impairment and their teachers.

-In addition, local educational services staff provide support to schools.
+In addition, local School Services staff provide support to schools.

 Use the School Finder to find the local primary school.

 Guides for parents and carers